cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

     );
   }
 ```
 Then we can implement a method to loop through our data and create the list item with our methods and call it from our render method.
+Making special note to assign the aria role of "listbox" for the list, as it is required for accessibility with selectable list options.
 ```jsx
   createListItems(data) {
     return data.map(childItem => this.createListItem(childItem));